 INVALID: Control line fails to appear.
 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
-Review the procedure and repeat the test with a new test dipstick.
-If the problem persists, discontinue using the test kit immediately and contact Alere Technical Support at (866) 216-0094.
+Review the procedure and repeat the test with a new test device.

-Note: The intensity of the red color in the test line region (T) will vary depending on the concentration of hCG present in the specimen.
+NOTE: The intensity of the red color in the test line region (T) will vary depending on the concentration of hCG present in the specimen.
 However, neither the quantitative value nor the rate of increase in hCG can be determined by this qualitative test.